 Why don’t you just do it if they might use it?

-Well, time is a major reason.
+I am not a fan of wasting time, mine or anyone else’s.
 I have a deadline to get the song done, and I’m usually doing leads, harmonies and editing everything so if a double isn’t requested, I won’t do it.
 However, if someone asks I’ll totally do it for no extra cost, so be sure to ask if you want it for your track!

 How do I get my session singer to do a great double?